-Attack on MSF supported hospital in al-Hamidiah, Idlib, Syria
+Attack on an MSF-supported hospital in al-Hamidiah, Idlib, Syria

 15 February 2016

-On the morning of the 15th of February 2016, an MSF supported hospital in al-Hamidiah, a small village located south of Ma’arat al-Numan, Idlib Province, was hit by in two separate attacks.
+On the morning of 15 February 2016, an MSF-supported hospital in al-Hamidiah, a small village located south of Ma’arat al-Numan, Idlib Province, was hit by in two separate attacks.
 Each attack consisted of a number of strikes within a few minutes of one another.

 This work is part of a new collaboration between MSF and Forensic Architecture that aims to develop the independent capacity to investigate and report on hospital strikes worldwide.